-Additionally, utilities should be precluded from charging consumers for profit related to two other items that are not addressed in the bill.
+As the General Assembly considers this legislation and any amendments, it should preclude utilities from charging consumers for profits (shared savings) related to two items that are not addressed in the bill.
 One of those items is energy efficiency savings and peak demand reductions achieved by customers on their own without utility-administered programs.
 Utilities should not be allowed to charge consumers for profit where the decrease in electricity usage results from something that happened without the involvement of the distribution utility.
 It is inappropriate to allow utilities to charge higher electric bills to consumers for economic decisions and spending that consumers made on their own.
 If consumers spend their own money on energy efficiency, they shouldn't be made to pay something like a tax on that to the utilities.

-The other item where consumers should not be charged for shared savings is energy efficiency savings and peak demand reductions not achieved in the year for which the associated cost recovery from customers is being requested.
+The other item where consumers should not be charged for utility profits (shared savings) is energy efficiency savings and peak demand reductions not achieved in the year for which the associated cost recovery from customers is being requested.
 For example, utilities should not be permitted to use banked savings from one year in any way that would increase shared savings (profits) charged to consumers in a later year.

-Second, in connection with legislation allowing non-residential opt outs, please add language in the statute to protect residential consumers.
+Second, in connection with the legislation allowing mercantile opt outs (lines 820-821), please add language in the statute to protect residential consumers.
 Consumers should be protected, by law, from paying charges for any costs associated with non-residential customers who are opting out of the energy efficiency programs.
 Separately, consumers should be protected from any utility proposals to re-allocate costs of energy efficiency from non-residential consumers to residential consumers.